luispadron/UICircularProgressRing/README.md

 Take a look at the example project over [here](Example/)

+1. Download it
+2. Open the `Example.xcworkspace` in Xcode
+3. Mess around and experiment!

 ## Upcoming enhancements

 * Add decreasing animation, currently nothing gets animated when decreasing value